TapToCommunity/tapto/docs/commands.md

 # Token Commands

-:warning: These commands are not finalized.
-We'll try as much as possible to prevent any breaking changes, but they are subject to change until a stable release is complete.

 Tokens are set up to work with TapTo by writing a small piece of text to them, telling TapTo what it should do when it's read.
 The most common action is to launch a game, but it can perform other actions like launching a random game or even making an HTTP request.

 This text can be as simple as a path to a game file, or perform multiple custom comands in a row.